10 Things Lara Croft Taught Me as a Woman

 Lara has gone through a lot of loss and heartbreak, from losing her father at a young age, believing that her friend Amanda had died on an excavation, to having to kill her friend and love interest Terry because of a decision he had made.

-She showed me that sometimes, loved ones leave, or are taken you.
-And while that hurts, and will stay with you as a scar, you have to learn to move forward.
+She showed me that sometimes, loved ones leave, or are taken from you.
+And while it hurts, and will stay with you as a scar forever, you have to learn to move forward.

 9. She taught me to be well rounded

 Throughout the Tomb Raider games, Lara uses a ton of different types of weapons.
 She uses everything from shot guns, to harpoon launchers, to her classic double pistols.
 She is also seen using a Bo in Tomb Raider II: Cradle of life.
 In the newer trilogy of games, Lara uses a bow and arrows.
 She also knows how to horse back ride, climb with gear, and is skilled at fighting.

 Lara can and will do pretty much anything.

 That taught me as a young girl, teenager, and adult that I too am capable of learning anything, and took it upon myself to practice martial arts, train in sword fighting, learn how to belay and climb with gear, practice archery, and take up kickboxing.

 10. She taught me that women are capable of anything